 The American Federation of State, County and Municipal Employees (AFSCME) Council 18 is the designated union for many state and local government employees throughout New Mexico.

 For years, public employees in New Mexico have been forced to pay union dues or fees as a condition of employment, allowing unions like AFSCME Council 18 to take their members for granted.
 However, because of the U.S. Supreme Court’s recent decision in Janus v.
 AFSCME (2018), public employees can no longer be required to financially support a labor union against their will.

 The court ruled that the mandatory dues requirement violated workers’ First Amendment rights to freedom of speech and association, and that public employees have the right to choose for themselves whether to pay any union dues or fees.

-You can opt out of AFSCME dues by filling out the form below, printing it and mailing it to the union.
+You can opt out of AFSCME dues by filling out the form above, printing it and mailing it to the union.